Skip to main content

 Figure 1.64.
 The aurora borealis are streaming light displays in the northern hemisphere.

-This page titled 1.24: Sunspots, Coronal Mass Ejections, and the Solar Wind is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.24: Sunspots, Coronal Mass Ejections, and the Solar Wind is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform.